MatthewSloyan/MNIST-image-recognition-web-application/README.md

 #### Week of 17-11-19 to 24-11-19
 I went back to how the model was being trained to find a solution, from this I noticed that the model contained digits with solid black digits whereas my prediction was using grey images.
 From my experience as I graphic designer I knew that you could make colours solid black or white by increasing the threshold of the image.
 I researched online how to do this which converted all the pixels above 127 to solid black. [(PIL Threshold)](https://www.geeksforgeeks.org/python-pil-image-point-method/).
 With this in place the prediction worked perfectly and could predict all 9 numbers if drawn correctly.

 The next step was to allow the canvas to be larger as it was currently 28 x 28 pixels which is quite small.
-To achieve this I looked up the PIL documentation and found the resize method. [(PIL Resize)](https://pillow.readthedocs.io/en/3.1.x/reference/Image.html).
-From testing all the resampling methods I found ANTIALIAS to work best which smoothes the edges of images.
+To achieve this, I looked up the PIL documentation and found the resize method. [(PIL Resize)](https://pillow.readthedocs.io/en/3.1.x/reference/Image.html).
+From testing all the resampling methods, I found ANTIALIAS to work best which smoothens the edges of images.
 Some of the other methods can be found below.

 * NEAREST - use nearest neighbour.
 * BILINEAR - linear interpolation.